Over 150 Famous People From Oklahoma (Or Who Have Called Oklahoma Home)

 Bertha Frank Teague: Byng, Oklahoma: Basketball coach.
 First female in National Basketball Hall of Fame.

-Billy Vessels: Norman, Oklahoma: Football player
+Billy Vessels: Cleveland, Oklahoma: Football player

 Paul and Loyd Waner: Harrah, Oklahoma: Baseball players.
 Paul was inducted to the Baseball Hall of Fame.

 Bud Wilkinson: Norman, Oklahoma:.
 Football player.

 Ralph Terry : Chelsea Ok, Oklahoma: Baseball Player.
 Former pitcher that played for the New York Yankees.